How to Sell a House With Mold in Maine the Smart Way

 What Steps Should I Take to Address Mold Before Selling My Home?

 First, thoroughly inspect the mold.
 Professional remediation removes mold and addresses root causes.
-Maintain ventilation and document remediation to reassure purchasers.
+Maintain ventilation and document the remediation to reassure buyers.

 How Important is Transparency in Mold Disclosure When Selling a Home?